cryptocopycats/mooncats/doppelganger/README.md

 Ideas for future improvements:

 - The eye color does not really exist in the mooncat design.
-  Change the the design (eyes always hard-coded in "black-ish" outline color 1) to use "new" color 6 (?) for eye color.
+  Change  the design (eyes always hard-coded in "black-ish" outline color 1) to use "new" color 6 (?) for eye color or better add new eye shadow (already present in some designs)?
-- In the mooncat design the mouth is NOT always hard-coded in "black-ish" outline color 1) like in the cryptokitties design BUT uses color 5.
+- In the mooncat design the mouth (and nose) is NOT always hard-coded in "black-ish" outline color 1) like in the cryptokitties design BUT uses color 5.
 Change the design to use color 1 for the mouth?
 - Your ideas here?
 Please, tell.